 Senior majors, Sara Escamilla, Amy Guziec, Erin Browne, and Melanie Rhode, pictured with Dr. Chad McBride received awards at the May 2015 Honors Convocation

-This major is available for University College* students and focuses on the relationship between communication and human behavior in organizations (business, government, non-profit).
+This major is available for College of Professional Studies students and focuses on the relationship between communication and human behavior in organizations (business, government, non-profit).
 You will study theory and practice of how organizations are created, maintained, and changed through communication.
 You will learn to communicate your ideas effectively through generating organizational literature and delivering professional presentations.
 In this major, you will examine the role and relevance of communication in your personal and professional life while broadening your knowledge of (and openness to) the intersections of communication with social justice and forms of oppression related to social identity.
 To see a list of courses, click here.

 Jennifer Lautrup - 2012 graduate of Organizational Communication Accelerated program